 - 11.22 Section 1 of the policy sets out the requirements for development which affects internationally important nature sites, whether in Sefton or elsewhere.
 Habitats Regulations Assessment includes Appropriate Assessment and specific monitoring and/or mitigation or compensation where required.
 Alternative solutions would be alternative locations, different scales or designs of development, or alternative processes, or not going ahead with the development.
-Alternatives should be considered at the earliest stage of development. - 11.23 The Habitats Regulations Assessment of the Local Plan (in its Appendix) identifies a number of allocated sites where a site-specific Habitats Regulations assessment will need to accompany any planning application.
+Alternatives should be considered at the earliest stage of development. - 11.22A In addition to these provisions planning proposals should take into consideration potential impacts arising from other sources of pollution, increased human disturbance or hydrological changes. - 11.23 The Habitats Regulations Assessment of the Local Plan (in its Appendix) identifies a number of allocated sites where a site-specific Habitats Regulations Assessment will need to accompany any planning application.
 This is primarily to allow the Council to assess whether the sites support species listed as being important in the designations of Sefton's Special Protection Areas and Ramsar sites and if so to make sure that appropriate protection is given to the integrity of this bird population or to the amphibian populations of the Ramsar site.
 More information is set out in the Habitats Regulations Assessment of the Local Plan.
 This also refers to the need for site-specific Habitat Regulations assessments for development proposals that are likely to result in an increase of more than 1% in nitrogen inputs into the Sefton Coast Special Area of Conservation (SAC).
 Such proposals are likely to include those in or within 200 metres (m) of the SAC, and those which could increase traffic flows on roads within 200m of the SAC by over 1,000 vehicle movements per day or 200 heavy duty vehicle movements per day (in terms of annual average daily traffic flows).
 This might include housing developments of 200 or more homes, office developments of 7,000 m2 or more, industrial estates of 15,000 m2 or more, warehousing of 35,000 m2 or more, hotels with 300 or more bedrooms and leisure facilities or exhibition centres of 9,000 m2 or more. - 11.24 Section 2 of the policy sets out the requirements for development which affects other designated sites. - 11.25 Where there may be significant harm to national or local sites, or to priority habitats, section 3 of the policy applies.
 It sets out the relative weight which will be given to the reasons for and the benefits of development, and the impact on the nature conservation value of the site and its broader contribution to the ecological network.
 The policy also sets out the approach to appropriate mitigation, replacement or other compensation.
 Paragraph 118 of the Framework makes clear that if significant harm resulting from a development cannot be avoided, adequately mitigated or, as a last resort, compensated for, planning permission should be refused.